🚀 Ace your next technical round with our 2026 Guides:

 }

-Pro tip: frontend system design interview is one of the most searched topics by senior engineers.
+Pro tip: mobile responsive css is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 // Optimized React component with TypeScript